 We know many families have been impacted by the devastating Camp Fire.
-In response to the severe housing crisis in our community, Habitat for Humanity of Butte County will be building three homes on Mulberry Street in Chico.
-The construction is anticipated to start September 2019.
-The homes will be 3 bedroom 1.5 bathrooms.
+In response to the severe housing crisis in our community, Habitat for Humanity of Butte County will be building homes on Mulberry Street in Chico.
+The construction is anticipated to start Fall 2019.
 These homes will be for first time homeowners who meet Habitat’s eligible criteria, which include:

 - Income qualifications: 40-80% area median income

 - Need for affordable housing: Priority will be given to those who are most vulnerable (Disaster affected persons, displaced persons, single parent households, older people (65+), person with disabilities, person with long term illness) as well as other criteria